Hazardous Waste & Disposal

 Household hazardous wastes (HHW) should never be thrown into the trash or washed down the household or storm drains.
 Hazardous chemicals can "pass through" treatment processes or storm drains and get discharged into the environment.
 This occurs because wastewater treatment plants are not designed to remove hazardous chemicals from wastewater, and storm drains flow directly to the Bay without any treatment at all.
 HHW thrown into the garbage can injure workers during collection or mix with other chemicals when landfilled.
 Groundwater used for drinking or irrigation can be contaminated when waste products are poured onto or seep into the ground.

-Motor oil is a household hazardous waste that can be recycled curbside:
+Motor oil is a household hazardous waste that can be recycled using your curbside recycling collection:

-- Place the container beside your blue recycling cart.
+- Place the sealed container next to your blue recycling cart.

 - 2 gallons maximum of oil per pickup.